jphenson/cdc_PEF_Methods_workshop_2024/README.md

 ## Overview

-In this workshop, we covered the Federal Reserve Bank of New York’s Consumer Credit Panel/Equifax (CCP)
+In this workshop, we covered the following
+- Federal Reserve Bank of New York’s Consumer Credit Panel/Equifax (CCP) and its benefit in health research.
+- Tips and Tricks of Big Data with Stata
+- The Case Study of "The Relationship between Rural Hospital Closures and Consumer Financial Debt"

 ## Contents